 Early European settlers noted the abundance of wild turkeys in the 17th century.
 The birds remained a common part of wildlife observed in Delaware over the next two centuries.

 Wild turkeys became extinct in Delaware during the late 1800s, likely due to habitat loss and overharvest through hunting.
 It wasn’t only the case in Delaware; throughout the eastern states, remnant populations were few and far between.
 The small population size and large distances limited natural expansion and reestablishment.

 Early restoration efforts in the 1960s at Bombay Hook National Wildlife Refuge using farmed-raised birds had very little success.

-From 1984 and through the early 2000s, the Division of Fish and Wildlife released Wild Turkeys (Meleagris gallopavo) into the state in an effort to reestablish a turkey population in Delaware.
+From 1984 and through the early 2000s, the Division of Fish and Wildlife released wild turkeys into the state to reestablish a turkey population.

 Re-introductions continued and, once the population had established a foothold in Delaware, a hunting season was started in 1991.

 Today, the Division estimates Delaware has a healthy statewide population of more than 6,000 birds.
 State biologists work with volunteer observers to gather information on turkey distribution and annual reproductive success.